0install/0install-win/readme.txt

 - Documentation: Contains the generated source code documentation.

 To add a portable GnuPG distribution:
-- Extract GnuPG 1.4.x for Windows to bundled/GnuPG.
+- Copy GnuPG 1.4.x for Windows to bundled/GnuPG.
-- Remove the documentation directory.
 - Copy iconv.dll (e.g. from a GTK+ installation) into bundled/GnuPG.

-To build the external solver:
+To add the external solver:
 - Install Python 2.6.x for Windows.
 - Install compatible versions of pygobject, pywin32 and py2exe.
 - Perform a Git clone of git://repo.or.cz/zeroinstall/solver.git.